microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/cluster_api/capi_azure/arm_template/mssql_mi/_index.md

     > **Note: The deployment time for this scenario can take ~15-20min**

 * Once Azure resources has been provisioned, you will be able to see it in Azure portal.
-At this point, the resource group should have **34 verious Azure resources" deployed.
+At this point, the resource group should have **34 verious Azure resources** deployed.

     ![ARM template deployment completed](./01.png)